 This group will provide a supportive environment for diverse women to explore some of the assets, challenges and complexities related to their identities and experiences at Lehman and beyond.
 This group will discuss: academics, vocational choices, racism, sexism, family roles and expectations, standards of beauty, sexuality, stress management and healthy relationships.

 Do you avoid meeting new people?
 Do you avoid talking in class or dread the professor asking you a question?
 Do you fear doing something embarrassing in fron of others?
 Often students find it difficult to make new friends, participate in group activities or ask someone out on a date.
 In this group you will learn methods that will help you calm your mind, make friends, and increase your confidence in social situations.

 Feeling Some Kind of Way?

 Is life weighing you down?
 Feeling blah?
 Meh?
 Lazy?
 Learn how depression can affect your life at school, with friends and at home.
 Start feeling like you again.
-This group is a drop-in depression group and will be offered on Mondays @ 2:15 beginning September 28th.
+This group is a drop-in depression group.

 Dare to Dream (art therapy)

 This group series is designed to use art to help you discover the road map to your future.
 Often art can be a gateway to undiscovered or unconscious beliefs and desires.
 Unlock the secret to your success by creating a Vision Board and use it to discover your priorities and the pathway to success.
 This workshop will be offered three times on Wednesdays see this flyer for dates.